jimhigson/oboe.js-dissertation/markdown/3_Background.md

 them between other concurrent concerns.
 The `on` method is used to attach functions as listeners to streams.
-However sophisticated and performant this style of programming, to the developer it is hardly any more difficult an expression than if I/O were used.
+However sophisticated and performant this style of programming, to the developer it is hardly any more difficult an expression than if blocking I/O were used.
 It is certainly harder to make mistakes programming in this way than managing synchronised access to mutable objects that are shared between threads.